 Avoid State and National Parks

-If you’re determined to visit a park over Memorial Day, check out one of the less popular parks like Kings Canyon, Bryce, or Great Basin instead of Yosemite, Zion, or Grand Canyon.
-Another option is opting for a weekend of backpacking in these parks instead of day hiking busy trails.
+If you’re determined to visit a park over Memorial Day, check out less visited national parks like Congaree, Great Basin, or North Cascades instead of Grand Canyon, Yosemite, or Zion.
+Another option is to backpack in these parks instead of day hiking busy trails.

 While state and national parks are access points to some of the country’s most beautiful natural features, they’re not your only options for getting outdoors.

 Boondock Off the Beaten Path

 Boondocking is primitive camping where you park your RV, car, van, or tent in a campsite without any hookups of any kind.
 This is off-the-grid camping with few luxuries.

 But what you give up in luxuries and comfort, you gain in solitude.
 When boondocking, you can expect fewer crowds, no required reservations, and beautiful landscapes that, if you get far enough off the beaten path, you might have all to yourself.
 Boondocking does require a bit of flexibility, as your preferred camping destination may be taken, inaccessible, or otherwise unavailable.
 You’ll have the most luck snagging your perfect boondocking spot if you arrive before the Friday of Memorial Day—but always be sure to have a backup plan, just in case.

 Avoid Campgrounds With a High Volume of Reviews

 Instead of picking out the most popular campgrounds on Campendium, take a chance and go to locations that don’t have as many photos or reviews.
 Utilize the busier Memorial Day weekend to embrace a new adventure and take your chances on less frequented campgrounds.